-IF you do not have your account already, you will obtain your myOHSAA Account in this way:

-- 1. Your Athletic Director adds the staff member's name by using the "Add New Staff" button. - 2.
+- IF you do not have your account already, you will obtain your myOHSAA Account in this way: - 1.
+Your Athletic Director adds the staff member's name by using the "Add New Staff" button. - 2.
 Your AD follows the prompts to add the: - a.
 New Staff Member's FIRST NAME - b.
 New Staff Member's LAST NAME - c.
 New Staff Member's EMAIL ADDRESS - d.
 Check box(es) to assign the appropriate roles/positions - e.
 Click the "INVITE NEW STAFF" button - 3.
-The invited staff member (you) receives an email from info@myohsaa.org.
+The invited staff member (you) receives an email from info@myohsaa.org .
 The invite is ONLY GOOD FOR 10 DAYS! - 4.
 Once the new staff member (you) opens the email, - a.
 Click the link inside and follow the prompts to either 'login' or 'create an account'

-Once you login to your myOHSAA profile, click on the "Rules Meetings" tab and then Find a State Rules Meeting.
-When you access the Rules Meeting, MAKE SURE that you enter the email address associated with your myOHSAA profile.
+Once you login to your myOHSAA profile, click on the "Rules Meetings" tab and then 'Find a State Rules Meeting'.
 Please note that all screens of the presentation must be viewed for attendance credit to be provided.
 PLEASE note that this is NOW INSTANTANEOUS and you can check your myOHSAA account for attendance.
 Go to the Rules Meetings Tab and "My State Meeting Attendance" on the left-hand side.
 There will be a date and time stamp indicating completion of the meeting.
 If you do not see your attendance in your account after completing the meeting, please email us so we can make the proper adjustment.